Biography of Joshua Kutryk

 - From: Fort Saskatchewan, Alberta, Canada

-- Background: Test pilot, fighter pilot, engineer, lieutenant-colonel in the Royal Canadian Air Force
+- Background: Test pilot, fighter pilot, engineer, colonel in the Royal Canadian Air Force

 - Education: Bachelor in mechanical engineering; master in space studies; master in flight test engineering; master in defence studies

 - Flight certification: Airline Transport Pilot Licence (ATPL), fixed wing experimental test pilot, fighter pilot, civilian and military instructor pilot; 4,000 hours of flying experience on more than 25 aircraft types

 - Languages: English, French

 Personal data: Born , in Fort Saskatchewan, Alberta, Colonel Kutryk was raised on a cattle farm in eastern Alberta.
 He enjoys backcountry skiing, cycling, mountaineering and paragliding.